 The International Society of Meccanomen (ISM) member 0681

-Through these organisations and my own web site I have made many new friends around the world.
+Through these organisations, blogs on FaceBook such as MeccanoNuts and my own web site I have made many new friends around the world.
+These on line contacts have been of great importance to me during the Covid pandemic and lock-down with club meetings and exhibitions prohibited.

 * M.W.
 Models shop closed for the final time in March 2003 but the name continues under new ownership selling Meccano related literature in printed and electronic form through the Internet.
 MW Mail Order The instructions for many of the models shown on my web pages can be purchased there.